 Sustainable investing has a snowball effect.
 It creates pressure in a good way.

-ESG standards will quickly become the new normal.
+ESG (Enviromental, Social and Governance) standards will quickly become the new normal.
 If consumers, communities, companies, governments, regulators, investors, and so on, don’t adhere to the new normal standards, the pressure on them will be immense.

 Change may not happen immediately, but it will happen.